 Repairing any cosmetic faults will obviously help you get the best price for your car.
-Again, how many repairs you do should depend on how much your car is worth and how much they cost.
+Again, how many repairs you make should depend on how much your car is worth and how much they’ll cost.

 Obviously, there’s no point spending £1,000 on repairs, on a car worth £500.
 But, if there are cheap measures you can take to improve the condition and ‘look’ of your car, it might be worth doing.

 So, if your car has broken lights, missing hubcaps or cracked mirrors – and you can replace them fairly cheaply – doing so might be worthwhile, since it is liable to improve the offers you’ll receive.